-While the Hampden Family Center is closed until further notice, we are committed to our community and our participants’s health and well-being.
+We are committed to our community and our participants’s health and well-being.
 You are our first priority and it is our mission to continue providing resources for all who live, learn and work in the community.
-We are currently working remotely and have access to email and voicemail.
-Please reach out to us individually or via the website.
+Our current lobby hours are Tuesday – Friday from 10am – 4pm.
+If you need assistance, please call, email or stop by during those hours.
 No issue or question is too small.

 Hampden Family Center Staff & Board of Directors